Applying for a Notary Public Commission

 Applying for a Notary Commission

-The following steps must be completed before a person can lawfully begin to notarize documents.
+The following steps must be completed before a person can lawfully begin to notarize documents in West Virginia.

 Read §39-4 of the West Virginia Code which governs notary practice.

-On the application you will be signing an oath that you have read and understand the requirements and will follow the law.
-Click the link above or the icon on the right to read the text of the law.
+On the application you will be swearing or affirming by signing under penalty of perjury that you have read and understand the requirements and will follow the law.
+Click the Code link above or the icon on the right to read the text of the law.

 West Virginia Code